barbara-abreu/Random_things/README.md

 # Random things
 Just small scripts I sometimes do, along with some scripts I make at my work and other stuff.

+### Script to get unique pairs from a list of values

 ### My CV in LATEX

 Just the LATEX source code for my CV.